B.A., Political Science and Government

 Senior Advisor, 2019-Present

-Kyle works with clients to build relationships with legislators, regulators, and policy makers on Capitol Hill to achieve legislative, regulatory, investment, and project development goals in the energy, environmental, natural resources, and foreign policy sectors.
+Kyle works with clients at the intersection of energy and environmental project development, policy and regulation.
+He works with businesses and legislators, regulators and policymakers on Capitol Hill and in the Administration to achieve legislative, regulatory, investment and project development goals in the energy, environmental, natural resources and foreign policy sectors.
 A problem-solving advocate, he seeks creative solutions to connect public policy and business realities.

-With experience in the corporate world; federal, state, and local government; and private practice, Kyle offers his clients insight from various vantage points and understands the challenges each sector faces.
-He instinctively finds solutions to legal problems while also advancing business objectives.
+Kyle has years of experience in the corporate and energy technology world, federal, state and local government and private practice.
+He offers his clients insight from various vantage points and understands the challenges each sector faces.
+He instinctively finds solutions to environmental, social and governance (ESG) challenges while also advancing business objectives.

 "New Incentives for CCS, 45Q Tax Credit-Will it Deliver as Promised?";